SCOTT SIMON, HOST:

 Enforcing fiscal discipline is a key function of credit rating agencies.
 They're supposed to give an objective assessment of risk and a borrower's ability to repay loans.
-But the current world economic crisis has raised hard questions about the assessments made by the big three ratings firms, S&P, Moody's and Fitch.
-It's also brought charges that they not only missed the onset of financial crisis, but helped fuel it with faulty judgments.
-Host Scott Simon talks with Roben Farzad, a senior writer for Bloomberg-Businessweek.
+But the current world economic crisis has raised hard questions about the assessments made by the big three ratings firms - S&P, Moody's and Fitch - and charges that they've not only missed the onset of financial crisis, but helped fuel them with faulty judgments.
+Roben Farzad is senior writer for Bloomberg-Businessweek.
 He joins us from New York.
 Thanks so much for being with us.